Looking for a new drink to cool off with this summer? There were so many…

 It’s time for another Thrift Store Upcycle Challenge!
 This month I found some plain old fashioned high ball/whiskey glasses to makeover.
 To carry on the tropical theme I added some palm fronds with glass paint to make some trendy glasses for summer entertaining.

 I decide to go with freehand and I’ll admit it took a few tries to get the pattern and paint right on a smooth round surface.
 If this happens to you don’t get frustrated just wipe the paint off and try again.
-It does take a little practice to get it right.
+It does take a little practice to get the hand painting down.
 Here’s how I made mine.

 Hand Painted Tropical Palm Cocktail Glasses